hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 This suggests that the snout morphology could have potentially reversed to the shallow state from the original deep state at least in *Alioramus*.
 This raises questions as to how often such transitions happened in other parts of the tyrannosauroid tree.
-Secondly C\&W state that the shallow snouted forms had much larger grasping arms than the traditional tiny hands of the derived tyrannosauroids.
+Secondly C&W state that the shallow snouted forms had much larger grasping arms than the traditional tiny hands of the derived tyrannosauroids.
 These longer hands they claim helped the shallow snouted forms to tackle prey with their hands and thus the reliance on a heavy bite was not required.
 In contrast, the deep snouted forms shifted to a head only approach to predation thereby reducing the need of grasping arms which instead became highly reduced two-fingered structures.
-But this proposal of C\&W is not supported by any of the new data.
+But this proposal of C&W is not supported by any of the new data.
 Firstly, *Raptorex* and *Alioramus* which are shallow snouted seem to have the reduced two-fingered arms.
 The short arms had already emerged in Raptorex that